LaurentNevou/Light_WaveCavity3D/README.md

 # Light_WaveCavity3D
-This program computes the solutions of the Maxwell s equations in a cavity / micro-cavity using FEM method
+This program computes the solutions of the Maxwell s equations in a resonant micro-cavity using FEM method